Foreign buyers back Bankia as Spain mulls stake sale

 Banks have also benefited from the rally, with Bankia returning to international funding markets last week for the first time since its rescue, raising twice as much as planned with a 1 billion euro senior unsecured bond.

-At an investor conference in Madrid on Wednesday, where attendance was up 30 percent on 2013 according to organizers and which drew around 250 funds, several foreign managers said they might support a Bankia share offering, even if it happened now.
+At an investor conference in Madrid on Wednesday, where attendance was up 30 percent on 2013 according to organisers and which drew around 250 funds, several foreign managers said they might support a Bankia share offering, even if it happened now.

 But they said there were also incentives for the state to wait - because it may want to channel foreign capital into other sectors to aid the economic upswing, and it would raise more later as the share price rose further and the economy improved.